 MESSAGE IN A TEST TUBE

 Entrepreneur Sophia Mamas launched her Sorbet Bracelet line in 2011, aiming to create jewelry that can be seen as a talisman and is suitable for everyday use.
 Her items are made from leather, silk, semi-precious stones, crystals and/or handcrafted ceramic beads.
 What started out as a bracelet brand later expanded into necklaces to offer a wider portfolio.
 It is ideal as a gift, as each bracelet is unique.
 So too is the creative packaging: the bracelets come in test tubes with fortune messages.
 Each leather bracelet also has a meaningful hole-punched message, whereas the silk bands feature fun prints.
-They are the perfect accessory to make dull thoughts and welcome a summer at any time of the year.
-Retail prices at just 25 EUR.
+They are the perfect accessory to make dull thoughts disappear and welcome a touch of summer at any time of the year.
+Retail prices start at just 25 EUR.

 www.sorbetbracelets.com